-Further, in March 2023, the Federal Deposit Insurance Corporation ("FDIC") accepted Silicon Valley Bank and Signature Bank into receivership.
+Digital asset markets have also been negatively impacted by the failure of entities perceived to be integral to the digital asset ecosystem.
+For example, in March 2023, state banking regulators placed Silicon Valley Bank and Signature Bank into FDIC receiverships.
 Also, in March 2023, Silvergate Bank announced plans to wind down and liquidate its operations.
-Following these events, a number of companies that provide digital asset-related services have been unable to find banks that are willing to provide them with bank accounts and banking services.
-Although these events did not have a material impact on the Trust or the Sponsor, it is possible that a future closing of a bank with which the Trust or the Sponsor has a financial relationship could subject the Trust or the Sponsor to adverse conditions and pose challenges in finding an alternative suitable bank to provide the Trust or the Sponsor with bank accounts and banking services.
+Because these banks were perceived to be the banks most open to providing services for the digital asset ecosystem in the United States, their failures may impact the willingness of banks (based on regulatory pressure or otherwise) to provide banking services to digital asset market participants.
+In addition, because these banks were perceived to be the banks most open to providing services for the digital asset ecosystem, their failure has caused a number of companies that provide digital asset-related services to be unable to find banks that are willing to provide them with such banking services.
+The inability to access banking services could negatively impact digital asset market participants and therefore the value of digital assets, including Ether, and thus the Shares.
+In addition, although these events did not have an impact directly on the Trust or the Sponsor when these bank failures occurred, it is possible that a future closing of a bank with which the Trust or the Sponsor has a financial relationship could subject the Trust or the Sponsor to adverse conditions and pose challenges in finding an alternative suitable bank to provide the Trust or the Sponsor with bank accounts and banking services.